Can AI Test for Limpieza de Sangre?

 Privilege is frequently generational, and Flórez de Ocáriz notes with careful detail how the initial European murderers and looters of Colombia married into each others' families and set up a colonial elite whose descendants still largely rule the country.
 Flórez de Ocáriz wrote how in 1642 in Tunja, Josefa de los Reyes's great-great-grandfather, Juan Baptista de los Reyes, who was the son of a namesake Spanish-born governor, married Margarita Rincón Maldonado, the granddaughter of two conquistadors, Diego Rincón and Pedro Bravo de Molina.

-Tunja's criollos were famous for hanging their coats of arms on their lintels, and historian Magdalena Corradine Mora shared that you can still see the house of Margarita's uncle, Antonio Bravo Maldonado, at Carrera 10 #20-15, complete with his father's Bravo coat of arms over the center of the front doorway and his mother's Maldonado coat of arms on the sides.
+Tunja's criollos were famous for hanging their coats of arms on their lintels, and historian Magdalena Corradine Mora shared in her two-volume Los fundadores de Tunja that you can still see the house of Margarita's uncle, Antonio Bravo Maldonado, at Carrera 10 #20-15, complete with his father's Bravo coat of arms over the center of the front doorway and his mother's Maldonado coat of arms on the sides.

 Pretentious Tío Antonio's coats of arms over his front door in Tunja.
 (Google Maps)